-Reach INVESTMENT_ADVISERS_ACT_1940 readiness without rebuilding your policy programme
+Reach US Investment Advisers Act of 1940 readiness without rebuilding your policy programme

 The US federal statute regulating investment advisers — investment professionals advising on securities for compensation.
 Imposes fiduciary duty to clients, registration with SEC (≥ $110m AUM) or state authorities (smaller), Form ADV disclosure, code of ethics, compliance program (Rule 206(4)-7), recordkeeping (Rule 204-2), custody (Rule 206(4)-2), proxy voting (Rule 206(4)-6), marketing (Rule 206(4)-1 — "Marketing Rule").
 SEC OCIE / Division of Examinations conducts ongoing examinations.
-Quick Policy maps INVESTMENT_ADVISERS_ACT_1940 into the policy families, controls, and evidence your team needs — and keeps it current between audits.
+Quick Policy maps US Investment Advisers Act of 1940 into the policy families, controls, and evidence your team needs - and keeps it current between audits.

 INVESTMENT_ADVISERS_ACT_1940 quick answer